 8 Dimensions of Wellness

 Wellness is defined today in the dimensions of mind, body, and spirit.
 Included in these dimensions are physical, mental, emotional, sexual, social, and spiritual health.
 We cannot have total wellness if we ignore any one of these dimensions.
 Everyone needs to take care of themselves.
 Sometimes we do not know or understand how interconnected each part of ourselves are.
 Neglecting any part of one’s self can throw you off balance.
 Below are some links to guide you through understanding each attribute to stay healthy.
+Bookmark this page so you can read a little each day on how increase your wellness.
 Take an inventory of your 8 dimensions of wellness.

 Physical wellness is the overall physical condition of your body.
 It is related to your body structure or form.
 It is also related to all other dimensions of health as your body can influence each one.